 The Bachelor of Engineering Psychology programme on the Tuttlingen Campus combines psychology and engineering.
 In 7 semesters you will learn how humans perceive, process and act upon information.
 The Engineering Psychology programme focuses on man, product development and the most important methodology.
 It takes into account psychological, cognitive, social and ergonomic aspects of the technical creation process.

 You will be examining human behaviour in dealing with machines: user-friendliness, functionality, enjoyment and safety in use.
-You will also be taught research and evaluation methods to be able to analyze this behaviour when using technical systems.
+You will also be taught research and evaluation methods to be able to analyse this behaviour when using technical systems.
 Engineering principles and development know-how are also covered on the course, so that you have the theoretical knowledge to support the technical product creation.

 An internship semester is carried out in the 4th semester.